Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 30 Maret 2026 00.42.43 UTC
+- WIB: Senin, 30 Maret 2026 01.58.55 UTC
-- WITA: Senin, 30 Maret 2026 01.42.43 UTC
+- WITA: Senin, 30 Maret 2026 02.58.55 UTC
-- WIT: Senin, 30 Maret 2026 02.42.43 UTC
+- WIT: Senin, 30 Maret 2026 03.58.55 UTC

 Kutipan Inspiratif:
-"If you don’t go after what you want, you’ll never have it.
-If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."
+"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."

-Kategori: motivational
+Kategori: friendship